lumirelle/lumirelle.me/pages/posts/manual/windows-setup-manual.md

 # Node.js 18
 npm i npm@^10.9.3 -g
 # Node.js < 18, use the bundled npm

-# Install useful global node package
-npm i @antfu/ni @antfu/nip @sxzz/create czg esbuild taze -g
-# If you are using Node.js < 18, you can just install @antfu/ni and czg as they do not strongly relied on Node.js version
-# npm i @antfu/ni czg -g

 # Install my personal preferences
 npm i starship-butler -g